timothywalter/gmod-minigolf-contributing/README.md

 ## Dev Kit Addon

-This is not the whole MiniGolf gamemode, but rather a minimal testing addon mappers (and in the future other content developers) can use to test their content.
+This is not the whole MiniGolf gamemode, but rather a minimal framework that mapper and other content developers can use to test their content.
 Unlike the MiniGolf gamemode (which for now is closed-source), all custom code and content in this repository is licensed under the open-source MIT License (see [LICENSE](LICENSE) file for more information)

 ## Usage Instructions